Data analysis is the process of turning raw data into useful statistics, information, and explanations to drive data-driven business decisions.

 Talend offers a free open-source version and various commercial alternatives.

-Microsoft Excel is used to filter, organize, and visualize quantitative data, making it the perfect tool for performing simple data analysis.
+Microsoft Excel can be used to filter, organize, and visualize quantitative data, making it the perfect tool for performing simple data analysis.
+You can use a wide range of formulas, filters, and create pivot tables, charts and graphs, to synthesize the data you’ve gathered.
 But there’s a limit to the amount of data that Excel can handle, so you may need more powerful tools if you’d like to analyze data at scale.

 Explore common functions and formulas for data analysis in Excel.